pclifford/borderlands2/README.md

     python bl2_save_edit.py --itemlevels 50 old.sav new.sav

-Note that items of level 1, however, are always left alone.
+Note that items of level 1, however, are left alone unless you also specify the `--forceitemlevels` flag:

+    python bl2_save_edit.py --itemlevels 0 --forceitemlevels old.sav new.sav

 ## Backpack Size